frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 ## Solution
 * Update the schema for nuget.config file to be able to store repository trust information.
 * Define a gesture for users to be able to trust a package repository.

-This spec tackles the first part of the solution in detail i.e. update the schema for nuget.config file to be able to store repository trust information.
-This spec also, briefly, defines a solution for the second part of the solution i.e. define a gesture for users to be able to trust a package repository.
 <br/>

 ### Repository Trust Information